WetSuiteLeiden/example-notebooks/README.md

 ### [`research-methods`](research-methods)
-Examples of how to do certain text analysis, sych s how to use existing NLP libraries.
+Examples of how to do certain text analysis, such as
+ - how to use existing NLP libraries on bare text
+ - how to get text out of more and less cooperative PDFs
+ - how to extract interesting information
+ - how to extract interesting phrases
+ - how to group similar documents

 ### [`datasets-use`](datasets-use)
-Examples of how to interact with legal datasets, primarily those we provide, so that you can see what happens when you start analysing real data.
+Primarily some "load a dataset we provide, start doing something with it", to show what kind of thing you get when analysing real data.

 ### [`specific-experiments`](specific-experiments)
-Some little projects that are not centrally important, or examples of methods, but which you may nonetheless find interesting, such as finding legal references in documents, poking at specific documents structure in detail.
+Some little projects that are not centrally important, or examples of methods, but which you may nonetheless find interesting, such as inspecting documents structure in more detail, or finding legal references in documents.

 ## License